Learning Paths

 | 9 | stacks_queues/valid_parentheses | LIFO matching |

-| 10 | stacks_queues/daily_temperatures | Monotonic stack for "next greater" |
+| 10 | stacks_queues/daily_temperatures | Monotonic stack for next greater |

-| 11 | stacks_queues/min_stack | Design: O(1) min via an auxiliary stack |
+| 11 | stacks_queues/min_stack | O(1) minimum with an auxiliary stack |

 | # | Problem | What it teaches |